Non-international armed conflict: Applicable laws

 International Humanitarian Law (IHL) distinguishes between international and non-international armed conflicts.
 Though the terminology might be confusing, parts of International Humanitarian Law apply to non-international armed conflicts.

 Geneva Conventions

 The Geneva Conventions focuses on IACs, but Common Article 3 of the Geneva Conventions is titled "Conflicts not of an international character".

-Additional Protocol I to the Conventions, written in 1977, focuses on IACs, but Article 1(2) states that cases not covered by it are protected by "principles of international law derived from established custom, from the principles of humanity and from the dictates of public conscience.
+Additional Protocol I to the Geneva Conventions, written in 1977, focuses on IACs, but Article 1(2) states that cases not covered by it are protected by "principles of international law derived from established custom, from the principles of humanity and from the dictates of public conscience.

-Additional Protocol II, also written in 1977, extends Common Article 3.
+Additional Protocol II to the Geneva Conventions, also written in 1977, extends Common Article 3.

 Other sources of law

-Other sources of law covering NAICs include:
+Other sources of law covering NIAC include: